Coronavirus Not Stopping Philadelphia Parks And Recreation From Launching Annual Playstreets Program This Summer

 PHILADELPHIA (CBS) — We know it won’t be a traditional summer in the city, but Philadelphia Parks and Recreation wants to make sure kids stay engaged and safe through its Playstreets program.
-The Commissioner of Parks and Recreation Kathryn Ott Lovell joined CBS3 Thursday morning to talk more about Playstreets, the call for volunteers and what the program might look like this summer.
+Parks and Recreation Commissioner Kathryn Ott Lovell joined CBS3 Thursday morning to talk more about Playstreets, the call for volunteers and what the program might look like this summer.

-Ott Lovell says the city is hoping to have a really great summer for children and they’re hoping to have the Playstreet program up and running very soon.
+Ott Lovell says the city is hoping to have a really great summer for children and they’re hoping to have the Playstreets program up and running very soon.

 Playstreets has been around for nearly 60 years.
-Ott Lovell says the program is a way that parks and recs can deliver free and nutritious meals to children in neighborhoods across the city.
+Ott Lovell says the program is a way that parks and recreation can deliver free and nutritious meals to children in neighborhoods across the city.

 Residents can apply to have their street designated as a play street, meaning it would be closed to vehicular traffic Monday through Friday from 10 a.m. to 4 p.m.